 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.

-- Core and Specialty Certification – Once a technician has been in service for two or more years, they can receive NATE certification.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
 Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC equipment.

 The majority of ASHRAE standards are concerned with commercial properties and industrial facilities, as they often have the highest rates of energy use.
 They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also monitors how the engineering and architectural design of the building itself influences energy use.
+ASHRAE also monitors how the engineering and architectural design of the building itself affects energy use.

 The Environmental Protection Agency provides comprehensive regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.

 When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
-Benefits of choosing certified HVAC technicians include:
+Benefits of hiring certified HVAC technicians include: